nileenashaju/lead_generation_bot_dialogflow/README.md

-Lead Generation Bot created by Dialogflow\n
-        This code is used to connect agent with Google spread Sheet
+        This code is used to connect Dialogflow agent with Google spread Sheet